pilot.nvim is a Neovim plugin that lets you run, build, or test your project or file using a simple, editable JSON configuration.

-I wanted a code runner plugin with placeholder interpolation so that I can hit a single key to compile/build and run my code with full control over the commands.
+I wanted a code runner plugin that supports placeholder interpolation, allowing me to use a single keystroke to compile, build, and run my code at the same time, whilst still having full control over the commands.

 return {